Dundee United F.C.: Scottish Premiership return (2020–2023)

 Prior to the start of the Premiership season, Dundee United hired Tranmere Rovers manager Micky Mellon to replace Neilson, and began their campaign at home to Tayside rivals St Johnstone, drawing 1–1.
-In their first season back in the top flight United finished in 9th place, whilst also making a Scottish Cup semi final appearance, losing to Hibernian.
+In their first season back in the top flight United finished in 9th place, whilst also making a Scottish Cup semi-final appearance, losing to Hibernian.

 In May 2021 Mellon departed the club, being replaced on 7 June by Tam Courts.
 Courts first season as Dundee United manager saw the team finish 4th, their highest position since 2014, and qualify to play in the third qualification round of the 2022–23 UEFA Europa Conference League.

 United were eliminated in the third qualification round by AZ Alkmaar after a 7–1 aggregate defeat, losing 7–0 away from home, equaling the record defeat for a Scottish club in European competition.
 They started the league season equally poorly, and were beaten 9–0 at home by Celtic on 28 August 2022.
 United continued to play poorly throughout the season, leading to the departure of two managers as the club faced an unexpected relegation battle.
-The first was Jack Ross, who was appointed as manager before the season - he was sacked after the 9–0 loss to Celtic.
+The first was Jack Ross, who was appointed as manager before the season; he was sacked after the 9–0 loss to Celtic.
 Ross was succeeded by Liam Fox, first on an interim basis and then as full-time head coach after a win against Livingston in the League Cup.
-Fox was in charge of the club until February where after a horror show against fellow relegation rivals Ross County United lost 4–0, resulting in the second managerial departure in the same season.
+Fox was in charge of the club until February where a 4–0 defeat against fellow relegation rivals Ross County resulted in the second managerial departure in the same season.
 The club turned to Jim Goodwin, who had himself been relieved from his role at Aberdeen in February, to save their season, appointing him along with long-time assistant Lee Sharp on a short-term deal until the end of the Premiership season.
-Goodwin led the club from being 5 points adrift at the foot of the table, and without a win in the league since January to losing only twice in seven matches, to 4 points above bottom side Ross County in the table into 10th ahead of Kilmarnock in 11th on goal difference.
-United entered the split knowing that a couple more victories would all but secure their top-flight status for another season but became only the second side to go a post-split campaign without picking up a single point and were consigned to relegation back to the Championship after a 3–2 loss away at Motherwell on the final day.
+United became only the second side to go a post-split campaign without picking up a single point and were consigned to relegation after a 3–2 loss away at Motherwell on the final day.